6. Scripting¶

 Instruction to check that an instance of a topic is disposed for the given key/query.

-The same rules apply as for the check
+The same rules apply as for the check instruction with respect to finding the

 disposed instance.
 Note that field values are only provided to find a specific instance